Meet the Arts Council Staff

 Hannah manages the Arts Council's grants, poet laureate, and fiscal sponsorship programs.
 She has nearly a decade of non-profit program development and management experience with a passionate focus on community engagement, social justice, and racial equity.
 Hannah believes that a strong arts community empowers all of us to harness our unique power and creativity - providing a platform for authentic expression, shared dialogue, and social transformation.
 She is deeply inspired by the artistic diversity throughout Santa Cruz County and seeks to support the many voices and art forms throughout our multicultural community.

-Outside of the Arts Council, Hannah enjoys living at the Tannery, exploring a variety of dance classes in Santa Cruz, building a small jewelry business, nature hikes, raw probiotic food creations, and developing a mindfulness meditation practice.
+Outside of the Arts Council, Hannah enjoys dance, being in nature, and developing a mindfulness meditation practice.

 Mercedes will be assisting in the production of events through the Arts Council including Open Studios, Ebb and Flow and the Children's Art Exhibition as well as coordinating events at the Tannery Art Center.